kigster/sym-crypt/README.md

 The `sym-crypt` core library offers simple wrappers around OpenSSL with the following features:

- * Symmetric data encryption with:
+ * Symmetric data encryption with either:
-   1. A generated or provided 256-bit key:
-       * the Cipher `AES-256-cBC` used by the US Government
-       * The generated key is a *base64-encoded* string of about 45 characters long.
-The *decoded* key is always 32 characters (or 256 bytes) long.
-   2. A user-provided password:
-       * the Cipher `AES-256-cBC` used by the US Government
+   1. A generated or supplied/known 256-bit key, and using the Cipher `AES-256-cBC`, which is the standard Cipher used by the US Government
-       * 256-bit private key, that can be automatically generated
-       * The generated key is a *base64-encoded* string of about 45
- * Data handling:
+   2. A user-provided password is used to construct a 128-bit key, and then encrypt/decrypt  with the `AES-128-CBC` Cipher.
  * Automatic compression of the data upon encryption
  * Automatic base64 encryption to make all encrypted strings fit onto a single line.
  * This makes the format suitable for YAML or JSON configuration files, where only the values are encrypted.
+ * Note: the generated key is a *base64-encoded* string of about 45 characters long.
+The *decoded* key is always 32 characters (or 256 bytes) long.

 ### Usage